 Once submitted, your registration form will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the days following your submission.

-The Fulbright Foundation accepts ONLY online Embark Applications.
+The Fulbright Foundation accepts ONLY electronic submission of applications through the EMBARK system.
 Faxed or e-mailed or mailed copies of applications will not be accepted.

 The following documents must be completed/ uploaded in the Embark online application:

 - The Study Research Objectives section should not exceed five single-spaced pages and clearly detail the background, methodology, and objective of your project.
 You will need to provide a timeframe that reflects the current status of your Ph.D. research, that proves the feasibility of your planned research within the proposed grant period, and that projects the completion of your Ph.D.

 - In the Personal Statement section you will need to include an account of how the applicant’s proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational collaborations between the United States and Greece.

 - Detailed Curriculum Vitae including academic qualifications (publications, symposia, conferences ...).

 - A writing sample, for instance a chapter or a published conference paper.

 - Official letter of invitation/affiliation from the U.S. institution the applicant plans to attend.